-- 7. To reduce security risk, "personally" owned laptops, macbooks, etc. are not to be connected to the network jacks via a patch cable in the classrooms, computer labs, or offices, unless it is under the direction of the IS Department.
+- 7. To reduce security risk, "personally" owned laptops, macbooks, etc. are not to be connected to the network jacks via a patch cable in the classrooms, computer labs, or offices, unless it is under the direction of the IT Department.
 Mobile devices should only use the wireless network provided by the College or the 3rd party Resnet provider.
-Laptops and other mobile devices that are "property of the College" should be connected by patch cable to the network jack when the device is in an office or classroom and a network jack is available because it allows for more efficient processing and better security.
-However, if wireless is the only feasible option, College owned devices should connect to the SVC_Private wireless network, which requires an ID and password.
-Connecting via a network jack or SVC_Private ensures the device will receive auto-updates of the latest antivirus and O/S patches.
+Laptops and other mobile devices that are "property of the College" should be connected by patch cable to the network jack if at all possible when the device is in an office or classroom and a network jack is available because it allows for more efficient processing and better security.
+However, if wireless is the only feasible option, College owned devices should connect to the SVC network wireless connection (not the guest option), which requires an ID and password.
+Connecting via a network jack or SVC network wireless ensures the device will receive autoupdates of the latest antivirus and O/S patches.
 Additionally, the wireless signal should be turned off when the device is connected by cable.
 Having both connections active can cause problems with the laptop or mobile device, and it can also cause problems on the network. - 8.
-Users are responsible for following established security guidelines for any networks or systems used outside of Saint Vincent.
+Users are responsible for following established security guidelines for any networks or systems used inside and outside of Saint Vincent.
+For work on the internal network, users should respect these guidelines and the difficult work that the IT Department is faced with to secure the network.
+Users will only be granted exceptions to security guidelines (such as Administrative Rights to their computer) on either a temporary or ongoing basis if they can demonstrate their abilities as a power user and demonstrate that they understand the responsibility of maintaining appropriate security measures.
+Lastly, they must produce justification that they cannot effectively perform their necessary work under the current restriction(s) and must show their request is supported by the head of their department.
 For any work on networks outside of Saint Vincent, through the Internet, users should follow and use those facilities according to that network's security guidelines.
-Users are responsible for reporting to the IS Department any violation of security guidelines by another individual.
+Users are responsible for reporting to the IT Department any violation of security guidelines by another individual.
 Users are also encouraged to report any information relating to a flaw in, or bypass of, computer facilities security. - 9.
-Requests for service regarding any security concerns, to report network security incidents, or to get answers to your questions about network security or this policy, please call the IS Service Desk at (724) 805-2297, or stop by the IS Service Desk on the ground floor of Alfred Hall, or send an email to servicedesk@stvincent.edu.
-Each request will be logged through the IS Service Request database to insure a proper response.
+Requests for service regarding any security concerns, to report network security incidents, or to get answers to your questions about network security or this policy, please call the IT Service Desk at (724) 805-2297, or stop by the IT Service Desk on the ground floor of Alfred

+Hall, or send an email to servicedesk@stvincent.edu.
+Each request will be logged through the IT Service Request database to ensure a proper response.